 You are Visitor

-This Page Currently Compatible with all known version(s) of the following
+This Page Currently Compatible with the the following,

 Microsoft Internet Explorer : AOL Netscape Navigator/Explorer : Mozilla Firefox : Google Chrome : Verizon Novarra : Mozilla SeaMonkey : Apple Safari : Opera

 Please contact the webmaster should this page or any other not load properly on the browser you are using.
-If you have a browser you think should be listed email the webmaster.
+If you have issues please contact me regarding the error.